About my approach

 I am Surya Leigh Mellor, a Registered Psychotherapist practicing in Walkerton and Durham, Ontario.
 I work with individual adults navigating trauma, chronic stress, anxiety, depression, grief, and relationship conflict.

 Therapy with me is about creating a space where you can arrive just as you are.
 Each session is co-created, with your needs and your pace guiding the process, allowing the work to unfold in a way that honours your unique path.
-My approach is guided by the following values, with safety at the centre:

-Connection, Presence, and Wholeness
+Connection, Presence and Wholeness

+My approach is guided by the values of connection, presence, and wholeness.
+At the heart of therapy are the values that shape the healing relationship.
+These values are not abstract ideals but lived practices — ways of being that honour vulnerability and support safety, resilience, and transformation.
 Together, these values form the foundation of therapy: meeting you where you are at, with openness and compassion, and supporting your movement toward a more whole and balanced life - one that integrates all parts of self.

 My background